SapitoSucio/froggo-guides/docs/script_commands.md

 This function returns the unique ID (as a string) of the item equipped in the equipment slot specified on the invoking character.
 If nothing is equipped there, it returns an empty string.

-See 'getequipid' for a full list of valid equipment slots.
+See `getequipid` for a full list of valid equipment slots.

 ---------------------------------------